Neighborhood Improvement Grant Program

-- Improve neighborhood organization and pride by encouraging more resident involvement in addressing neighborhood issues and needs.
+- Improving neighborhood organization and pride by encouraging more resident involvement in addressing neighborhood issues and needs

-- Leverage both Town and neighborhood resources towards addressing neighborhood issues.
+- Leveraging both Town and neighborhood resources towards addressing neighborhood issues

-- Improve community aesthetics by encouraging physical improvements in Cary’s neighborhoods such as beatification programs, environmental enhancements and neighborhood clean-ups.
+- Improving community aesthetics by encouraging physical improvements in Cary’s neighborhoods such as beautification programs, environmental enhancements and neighborhood clean-ups

-- Maintain or improve property values in the neighborhood.
+- Maintaining or improving property values in the neighborhood.